luxonis/luxonis-train/README.md

 ## 🎨 Customizations

 `LuxonisTrain` is highly modular, allowing you to customize various components:

-- **Loaders**: Handle data loading and preprocessing.
-- **Nodes**: Represent computational units in the model architecture.
-- **Losses**: Define the loss functions used to train the model.
-- **Metrics**: Measure the model's performance during training.
-- **Visualizers**: Visualize the model's predictions during training.
-- **Callbacks**: Allow custom code to be executed at different stages of training.
-- **Optimizers/Schedulers**: Control how the model's weights are updated.

-Understanding these components helps in tailoring the framework to your specific needs.

-We provide a registry interface through which you can create new

 - [**Loaders**](https://github.com/luxonis/luxonis-train/blob/main/luxonis_train/loaders/README.md): Handles data loading and preprocessing.
 - [**Nodes**](https://github.com/luxonis/luxonis-train/blob/main/luxonis_train/nodes/README.md): Represents computational units in the model architecture.